Sumitkumar005/Build-Your-Own-AI-Clone_HiDevs/README.md

 ## 🤝 Contributing

-Built by [Your Name] for the "Build Your Own AI Clone" competition.
+Built by sumit for the "Build Your Own AI Clone" competition.

 ---